 What actually happened was completely normal.
 As well as turning 2 and becoming so much more aware of the world around him, my boy was dealing with us bringing a baby sister into his life.

 A friend (who had just survived a small age gap) told me the first month would be the worst and then things would settle down.
-His way of dealing with it (reminding me that he was still there) was to throw himself out of his cot when Ellie was 1 week old.
+His way of dealing with it (reminding me that he was still there) was to throw himself out of his cot when Baby sis was 1 week old.
 So we had to introduce the big boy bed.
 And this brought with it months of not going to sleep for 90 minutes after he’d been put down.
-So he wasn’t getting enough sleep and he’s a chip off the old block in that, when he’s tired, he’s grouchy and unreasonable.
+So he wasn’t getting enough sleep and he’s a chip off the old (maternal) block in that, when he’s tired, he’s incredibly grouchy and very unreasonable.

 After 4 weeks things were starting to improve.
 But at the same time, baby sis caught his cold and was rushed into hospital with bronchiolitis for 3 days, home for 5 days and then back in to hospital with bacterial meningitis, where she and I stayed for 2 weeks.
 A deeply unsettling time from the perspective of a 2 year old and this time it took a lot more than 4 weeks for him to settle down when she finally came home.